Ahmed-A-Hessuin/e-commerce-ejs/README.md

 # e-commerce-ejs
-e-commerce Project Using (NodeJS , MongoDB , Bootstrap) ,
+Using (NodeJS , express , MongoDB , java Script , Bootstrap , ejs)

-download node_module
+download node_module and to login you can create new email to see another feature